How to Communicate Waterproof Ultrasonic Sensor AJ-SR04M/JSN-SR04T with Arduino/ESP3216 min read

 This mode is useful if you want to replace a traditional trigger/echo sensor with this module.
 Numerous libraries are available so programming is easy.
 But it requires 2 IO Pins and gets complicated as the number of sensors increase.

-- Low Power Traditional Trigger and Echo Mode
+Low Power Traditional Trigger and Echo Mode

 This Mode of working is similar to the previous mode, but it offers extreme low power consumption.
 This mode consumes only around 40uA of current during sleep.
 Perfect if you are powering the sensor from a battery.
 To enter this mode replace resistor R19 by 300KΩ resistor onboard.

-In this mode, the module is in sleep mode, when a high signal with a pulse width of more than 1ms TTL trigger is supplied, the module starts transmitting and receiving the ultrasonic signal.
+In this mode, the module is in sleep mode, when a high signal with a pulse width of more than 1ms TTL trigger is supplied, the module wakes up, starts transmitting and receiving the ultrasonic signal.

 The working code for his mode is the same as mode 1.
 Modify the trigger pulse to a pulse width greater than 1ms to trigger the sensor from sleep mode.